kevinphilp/CJFiction/README.md

 ## Options

-FIXME: listing of options this app accepts.
+No options accepted at this time

 ## Examples